-(2) The Group's leverage ratio on a modified basis as at 31 March 2020, excluding qualifying central bank claims from the exposure measure in accordance with the policy statement issued by the PRA in October 2017.
+(2) The Group's leverage ratio on a modified basis, excluding qualifying central bank claims from the exposure measure in accordance with the policy statement issued by the PRA in October 2017.

 (3) The fully loaded average leverage exposure measure is based on the daily average of on-balance sheet items and three month-end average of off-balance sheet items.
 The average leverage ratio is based on the average of the month end tier 1 capital position.
-Under the UK Leverage Ratio Framework, the Group was only required to start reporting average balances from December 2019.
+Under the UK leverage ratio framework, the Group was only required to start reporting average balances from December 2019.